bucketfulofsunshine/peacespeaker/README.md

 # PEACESPEAKER, THE ANTI-VIOLENCE SWORD

-Embark on a short quest featuring a sentient sword (scimitar), an apprentice who's in WAAAYYY over her head, & a grumpy Cowled Wizard.
+Embark on a short quest featuring a sentient scimitar, an apprentice who's in ***way*** over her head, & a grumpy Cowled Wizard.

+This mod was created as a semi tongue-in-cheek contribution (anti-violence weapon) to the BG Modding Month contest.

 ## FAQ